marek-kulon/hangman-game/README.md

 ## How to play

 #### Starting a new game
-Click any of the top options
+Click one of the top options
 * New Game - Animals
 * New Game - Fruits
 * New Game - Vegetables